solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 Program appends the feature ID to the Feature-Request set at the same time as creating the feature account .
 Revoked features are removed from the Feature-Request list.
-At the end of the epoch, the Feature-Request set is written to the feature queue PDA, where it becomes immutable.
-The Feature-Request PDA is then reset to an empty list again.
+At the end of the epoch, the Feature-Request set is written to the feature queue PDA by the runtime, where it becomes immutable.
+The Feature-Request PDA is then reset to an empty list again, also by the runtime.

 The newly created immutable Feature-Queue can then be used by nodes to signal support for potential activation in the next epoch.